eshanis/mm-github-pages-starter/_posts/2020-07-17-HTML-Links-clickable-text-and-pictures.md

  eshanis github page
  </a>

-Hover over the above link to see the "title" text "star my github"
+**NOTE:** Hover over the above link to see the "title" text "star my github"
   <hr>

 **4. In case you want to make an image as the thing you want the user to click to take them to another link**